 Fragments of bone and cartilage arced across the operating room as Dr. R. Michael Meneghini drilled into the knee of his first patient at a hospital here at dawn.
 Within an hour, the 66-year-old woman had a replacement joint made of titanium and cobalt chrome, and she was sent home the next day.

-Dr. Michael Meneghini, the Director of Orthopedics & Joint Replacement at IU Health Saxony Hospital and also an Associate Professor of Orthopedic Surgery with IU School of Medicine, explains that the focus of their practice is to provide a high level of patient coordination so that patients can focus on their recovery.
+Dr. Michael Meneghini, Associate Professor of Orthopedic Surgery with IU School of Medicine, explains that the focus of their practice is to provide a high level of patient coordination so that patients can focus on their recovery.

 Dr. Meneghini has an interest in cementless fixation in knee replacement for younger and active patients.
 He has performed multiple research studies1-4 on cementless total knee replacement, is considered a national expert on the topic and is a developer and designer of a modern successful knee replacement design that was recently featured locally in the news.

 Dr. Meneghini recently presented research on the Direct Anterior Approach for hip replacement at the American Academy of Orthopaedic Surgery Annual Meeting March 2016 in Orlando.
 The research highlights the risk of early implant loosening and fracture associated with this highly marketed surgical approach.

 Dr. Meneghini named to Indianapolis Monthly's Top Doctor list in 2015 for fourth consecutive year.

 Dr. Meneghini to be Awarded with Career Achievement Award

 Rose-Hulman Institute of Technology will be presenting Dr. Meneghini and three other alumni from the class of 1995 with 2015 Career Achievement Awards.